AnaghaShenoy/coding-questions/README.md

 ## File Structure

 The repository is organized into directories for each day's coding question.
-Within each directory, you will find the coding question itself, the solution, and any additional resources used to solve the problem.
+Within each directory, you will find the coding question itself, the solution, and any additional resources used to solve the problem. daily-coding-questions/
+│
+├── 2023-08-01/
+│ ├── question.md
+│ └── solution.java
+│
+├── 2023-08-02/
+│ ├── question.md
+│ └── solution.cpp
+│
+├── ...
+│
+└── 2023-08-31/
+├── question.md
+└── solution.js

+## Coding Language

+I majorly use Java as my programming language for the solutions.
+Sometimes, I might change the language and the choice of language for each question may vary based on the nature of the problem and my personal preferences.

+## Contributing

+I welcome contributions to this repository!
+If you want to add new coding questions or improve existing solutions, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your modifications and add your new question/solution.
+4. Submit a pull request, explaining the changes you made.

+I will review the pull request and merge it if it aligns with the goals of the project.

+## License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute the code, but please attribute the original work to this repository.

+## Contact
+Feel free to contact me if you have any questions, or suggestions, or want to collaborate on this project.
+You can reach me at anaghashenoyr@gmail.com.

+Happy coding!